 You’ll need to (and will) get used to the noise

-On first arriving, the noise is likely to keep you up for the first few nights.
-In a city that never sleeps there is an almost relentless crescendo of jackhammers breaking through the pavement, car horns honking like no tomorrow and unruly pedestrians shouting at the top of their lungs.
+On the first arrival, the noise is likely to keep you up for the first few nights.
+In a city that never sleeps, there is an almost relentless crescendo of jackhammers breaking through the pavement, car horns honking like no tomorrow, and unruly pedestrians shouting at the top of their lungs.
 Give it time.
 Eventually, a strange thing happens: it will begin to soothe you.
-But if in case it doesn’t you can always invest in a good pair of noise-canceling headphones.
+But if in case it doesn’t, you can always invest in a good pair of noise-canceling headphones.

 Subway journeys can offer more entertainment than any show on Broadway

 The NYC subway can be far from pleasant at times, with frequent delays and overcrowding at rush hour.
 But it can also provide some of the fascinating experiences of living in NYC.
 You’ll see the whole of the city passing by along with a fair share of oddballs and nonconformists.
 Whether it’s two total strangers having a saxophone battle or a Buddhist monk chanting sutras, time on the subway always offers something unique.

 There’s no faster way to mark yourself as an outsider than to mispronounce Houston Street.
 Don’t make the mistake of pronouncing it like the city in Texas.
 It might seem trivial, but Houston Street is a crucial point of reference when traveling through Manhattan.

 The pizza and bagels genuinely do live up to the hype

 Pizza and bagels are almost as synonymous with New York as the Brooklyn Bridge and Lady Liberty.
 After trying your first bite, you may discover a lifelong love affair.
 You’ll find pizza shops throughout the city, and with many places charging only $1 a slice, you may soon want to consider a gym membership.
 Speaking of which.

 You will do a lot of walking